-Our Nature Reserve We are very fortunate to have unlimited access to a nature reserve across from the school that we use for welly walks, Forest School and a number of outdoor activities.
-We have a fully trainer Forest School teacher on staff who works with all classes in developing outdoor survival skills as well as collaborative activities that embrace our local environment.
-Home/School Agreement The school issues a Home School Agreement when children start school.
+Home/School Agreement

+The school issues a Home School Agreement when children start school.
 The agreement has many purposes but primarily it is to help everyone do the best they can for your child and the school; it underlines the partnership between home and school and the importance of working together to help support your child's learning and development.
-There is a Homework Policy, which sets out the homework requirements for each age group.
+There is a Homelearning Policy, which sets out the homework requirements for each age group.
 The school also uses Homework Diaries/Reading Logs for the children's homework to be recorded in; this is also an important tool for communication between home and school.
 The school is happy to communicate with parents by email and will send letters in either hard copy or electronically on request.

 OFSTED Inspection

-The school was last inspected in April 2017.
-The school was judged as 'Good' in all areas.
-The Ofsted Report is available in the School Office and on the Ofsted website. https://reports.ofsted.gov.uk/provider/21/114525
+We had a section 5 Ofsted inspection in June 2022 and the report can be found on our website.
+We received 'Good' in Behaviour and Attitudes and Personal Development but disappointingly a 'Requires Improvement' overall judgement.
+We have already addressed the areas that were highlighted to improve which continue to be part of our Improvement Plan for 2023-24.
+These are becoming embedded into practice.
+Please read the letter sent out with the report for further details.

 Achievement & Attainment

-(Due to the Covid 19 pandemic, national standardised tests were not taken in the academic year 2019-2020)

-The following tables show our children's performance at the end of Key Stages 1 and 2 in the national standardised tests 2018-19.
+The following tables show our children's performance at the end of Key Stages 1 and 2 in the national standardised tests 2022-23.

-END OF EYFS
+END OF EYFS (13 children)

-GLD =80% (National 2019- 71.8%) Cohort Average Point Score: 40.8

-YEAR 1 PHONICS

-2018-2019 - 76.9% (National 2019-81.9%)
+76.9%

-KEY STAGE 1 ASSESSMENT RESULTS 2018- 2019

-Teacher Assessments

-KS1 Teacher Assessment %

-Vaar 2 Cabout School 2019 National 2019

-Year 2 Cohort size:14 pupils Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard

-Reading 66.7 8.3 74.9 25.0

-Writing 66.7 8.3 69.2 14.8

-Maths 66.7 8.3 75.6 21.7

-KEY STAGE 2 ASSESSMENT RESULTS 2018- 2019
+Year 1 phonics (12 children)

+66.6%

+END OF KS1 (7 children)

+Reading 57%

+Writing 42.8%

+Maths 71%

+END OF KS2 (10 children) not all children took the SATS but are still included in the data

+Reading 60%

+Writing 30%

+Maths 40%

+GPS 30%

-SATs results %
+Combined 20 %

-Veen 6 Cebert sizes 12 School 2019 National 2019

-Year 6 Cohort size: 12 pupils Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard

-Reading 75.0 50.0 73.2 269

-Grammar, Spelling and Punctuation 75.0 25.0 78.0 35.7

-Writing 87.5 12.5 78.5 20.1

-Mathematics 62.5 25.0 78.7 26.6

-Reading,Writing, Maths 62.5 0.0 64.8 10.5

-We are very proud of all our children's achievements and recognize that for some of our children the progress isn't always reflected in their attainment due to different starting points and learning needs.

 School Visits

 We consider it very important to use the environment to enhance classroom work.
 Children often visit appropriate sites linked to their learning in the curriculum.
 We ask all parents to sign a permission form so that we can use the local area when it benefits learning.
 You will always be informed of when your child will be going off the premises for these activities.

+A residential visit takes place every year for children in Years 5 and 6 to provide challenges in activities that we do not have the resource for in school such as rock climbing, abseiling, rope courses etc. Risk